 For I will forgive their wickedness

+and will remember their sins no more.
 And all this will come about through the Lord’s initiative in forgiving.

 The chapter ends with another Psalm-like passage in which yhwh reverses the threat of cosmic destruction, and pledges that as long as sun, moon and stars and the sea continue, if the heavens and the earth can be measured, his pledge to Israel will continue.